 Beyond producing parts, Mazda also lends it’s support to several Mazda racing classes in the form of generous contingency prizes and multiple driver recruitment/scholarship programs.

 Eligible E30’s were produced between 1984 and 1991 so it is a much older chassis than the 1990-2005 Miata.
 Despite being out of production for 30 years, E30 parts are currently still available between used and aftermarket.
 The rules committee has also shown they are willing to make update allowances as parts become scarce for the older cars, but some parts are indeed become scarce.

 Oh the 80’s and 90’s.
 These are still simple cars with minimal crumple zones, built before much concern for aerodynamics and pedestrian crash safety standards.
 In short: These cars are durable, Both are largely unaffected by bump drafting (imagine doing that in a class that allows big aero parts?).
 Both cars hold up quite well to both minor and moderate contact, which is a criminally underrated quality in any racing class.
 Cheap parts and simplicity of design usually means what can’t be fixed in the paddock with a sledgehammer can usually be swapped in 15 minutes.

 4) Donor Cars:

 Despite continuing to age (and rust), Prices have risen considerably for both cars over the last year or so.
 As these cars start to gain “classic status” I’m not convinced the Covid price bubble will pop and bring prices back down to where they were.
 While this will raise the cost-of-entry a bit for new builds, the higher value of street cars may encourage people to take better care of existing cars where they previously may have been sent to the crusher.

 3) Rental Racecars:

 Availability for both Spec Miata and Spec E30 rentals will be HIGHLY dependent on your area, and apparently… Luck.

-In the Northeast, we have Drivegear Racing for Spec E30.
-The cars are available for HPDE, Racing and even Endurance racing.
-Drivegear rents competitive E30’s for very reasonable rates in the Northeast and Mid Atlantic Regions.
+In the Northeast, we had Drivegear Racing for Spec E30.
+The cars were available for HPDE, Racing and even Endurance racing.
+Drivegear rented competitive E30’s for very reasonable rates in the Northeast and Mid Atlantic Regions.